O-X-L/ansible-webui/docs/source/getting_started/4_config.rst

 * **AW_SECRET**

   Define a secret key to use for cookie and password encryption.

   By default it will be re-generated at service restart.

   It **has to be set** for job-secrets like passwords to be loadable after restart.

   It has to be **at least 30 characters** long!

   **WARNING**: If possible - set this secret as environmental variable.
 Users that are allowed to execute/modify jobs :ref:`are be able to read the content of the config-file <administration_security_issues>`

 * **AW_ADMIN**

   Define the user-name for the initial admin user.

 * **AW_ADMIN_PWD**

   Define the password for the initial admin user.

 * **AW_PROXY**

   Set if Ansible-WebUI is operated behind a proxy-server.

 * **AW_HOSTNAMES**

   Set a comma-separated list of hostnames that are in use and should be trusted.
 If not set you might encounter 'CSRF' errors.

 * **AW_DB_TYPE**

   The type of database to use.
 Default: :code:`sqlite`

   Choices: :code:`mysql`, :code:`postgresql`

-   See also: :ref:`Install Notes <start_install_db>`
+  See also: :ref:`Install Notes <administration_service_install_db>`

 * **AW_DB**

   Define the path where the SQLite3 database is placed.
 Default: :code:`${HOME}/.config/ansible-webui/aw.db`

   If not SQLite:

   Database to use.
 Can also be an `Easy Connect string or DSN <https://docs.djangoproject.com/en/5.2/ref/databases/#full-dsn-and-easy-connect>`_.

 * **AW_DB_HOST**

   Database hostname/DNS/IP.

 * **AW_DB_SOCKET**

   Alternative to AW_DB_HOST when using MariaDB/MySQL

 * **AW_DB_PORT**

   Database port.

 * **AW_DB_USER**

   User to use for DB-authentication.

 * **AW_DB_PWD**

   Password to use for DB-authentication.

 * **AW_PORT**

   Port to listen on.
 Default: :code:`8000`

 * **AW_LISTEN**

   IP Address to listen on.
 Default: :code:`127.0.0.1`

 * **AW_SSL_CERT**

   Optionally provide the path to a ssl certificate to use.
 Use a (full-)chain if not self-signed.

   **WARNING**: You should use a proxy in front of this application in production setups.

 * **AW_SSL_KEY**

   Optionally provide the path to an unencrypted ssl key to use.

   **WARNING**: You should use a proxy in front of this application in production setups.

 * **AW_AUTH**

   Choose the authentication mode you want to use.

   One of :code:`saml`, :code:`ldap` or :code:`local`.
 Default: :code:`local`

   If the mode is set to :code:`saml` or :code:`ldap` - you need to define its config inside the config file.

   For non-local auth you will have to install the dependencies: :code:`oxl-ansible-webui[saml]` or :code:`oxl-ansible-webui[ldap]`

 General System Settings